Applications are now closed for 25/26. Projects for the October 2026 intake will be advertised from September 2025.

 Do international students have to pay any other additional costs?

-While our studentships are fully funded, international students will need to provide their own source of funding to cover the cost of visa application fees, health surcharges and moving to the UK.
-The DTP is unable to provide assistance with these costs.
+While our studentships are MRC funded, international students will need to provide their own source of funding to cover the cost of visa application fees, health surcharges and moving to the UK, including accommodation deposits.
+The DTP is unable to help with these costs.

 What support do you offer students with disabilities?

-If you have specific needs around your engagement in the interview process, please let us know.
+If you have specific needs around your engagement in the interview process, please let us know in advance.

 What support do you offer students who are part of the LGBTQ+ and/or Global Majority Background communities?

-All GW4 institutions have support groups, and we are keen to ensure everyone has the opportunity to access the DTP, in particular those from marginalised groups.
+All GW4 institutions have support groups, and we are keen to ensure everyone has the opportunity to access the DTP, particularly those from marginalised groups.

 What annual leave is available?